Tiledesk/.github/profile/README.md

 With our AI technology, you can tag and prioritize inbound customer requests, ensuring that important conversations are never missed.

-### ChatGPT Powered Knowledge Base
+### LLM Agnostic Knowledge Base (RAG)

-Connect your Tiledesk bot to ChatGPT and your knowledge base.
-This allows your bot to find answers to customers’ questions in your knowledge base and respond using generative AI in a human-like conversation.
+Connect your Tiledesk Agents to ChatGPT (Claude, LLAMA, Mistral etc.) and your knowledge base.
+This allows your Agents to find answers to customers’ questions in your knowledge base and respond using generative AI in a human-like conversation.

 ### AI-Powered Chatbot

 Create an AI chatbot that understands user intent using Natural Language Processing (NLP) and provides personalized services.

-### Live Chat

-Implement our chat widget on both web and mobile platforms.
+### Human In The Loop

+**Smart handoff from AI to Humans when needed** Complex or ambiguous conversations are intelligently escalated to human agents with full context, ensuring reliable support.
+**Self-Learning** AI improves from human interactions.
+Human responses and feedback from escalated cases are used to train and improve AI agents, fostering a self-learning cycle.

 ### Analytics